How to Switch to a Weekly Budget

 - Personal and household spending

-Don’t forget to include payments that are due only once or twice a year, such as your cloud backup for your computer, or auto insurance premiums.
-I divide the payment into x months, and include it into my budget.
+Don’t forget to include payments that are due only once or twice a year, such as annual subscriptions or auto insurance premiums.
+I divide the payment by 12 months, and include it in my budget.

 Figure Out When Your Bills Are Due